It Happened at Seafair

 But these were only the warm up to the Grand Finale.
 The Races.
 Hydroplane, that is.

-Every year Seafair climaxed with the Gold Cup races on Lake Washington.
-Where racers were sports heroes like Bill Muncey and Myro Slovak and drove boats named Slo-Mo IV, Gale V and Miss Bardahl.
+Every year Seafair climaxed with the Gold Cup races on Lake Washington, where racers were sports heroes like Bill Muncey and Myro Slovak and boats were named Slo-Mo IV, Gale V and Miss Bardahl.

-They were watching the races at a friend’s house near Lake Washington.
-The race was over but there was confusion over who won, Maverick or Miss Thriftway.
-Deliberations were taking awhile so the boys thought they had time to go watch the winning driver be thrown into the lake.
+One year, there was confusion over who won, Maverick or Miss Thriftway.
+As deliberations were going on he and his friends decided to head to the ‘pits’ to watch the winning driver be thrown into the lake.

-They headed over to Sayres Pits which was swarming with the boats and their drivers, as well as radio and TV personalities.
-It was also protected by a chain link fence about 50 yards long – and the fence was guarded by a cop who patrolled it back and forth.
-They hadn’t planned on that.
-But they sure wanted to be on the other side where the action was.
+Sayres Pits was swarming with boats and drivers, along with radio and TV personalities.
+It was also protected by a chain link fence about 50 yards long – and the fence was guarded.
+They hadn’t planned on that, but knew they wanted to be on the other side.
+They decided to jump over the fence one by one in turn, when the guard was at the other end.

-Bobby looked down and saw his leg strangely bent between his ankle and knee, and a wave of nausea hit him.
-And fear that he’d been caught.
-As a crowd gathered around the cop arrived to comfort him, then sent for a medic.
+Indeed, his leg was strangely bent and a wave of nausea hit him, along with the fear that he’d been caught.
+A crowd gathered round, and the police officer came to comfort him, then sent for a medic.

-A few days later he was recuperating at home.
-His mom and grandma were dressed up in their finest, waiting for the Sheriff to come.
-Bobby would be interviewed for the local news, as the only casualty of the races that year.
+A few days later he was recuperating at home, his mom and grandma dressed up, waiting for the Sheriff to come, along with a reporter, who declared him the only casualty of the races that year.

 There was some consolation when he saw himself on TV that night but he was stuck with a cast the rest of the summer.
 He’d have to give up jumping over fences for a while.